Associate Professor of Geography

 SELECTED REFEREED PUBLICATIONS:

-Green, W. Nathan and I.G.
+Green, W. Nathan & I.G.
 Baird 2016.
 Capitalizing on compensation: Hydropower resettlement and the commodification and decommodification of nature-society relations in southern Laos.
-Annals of the Association of American Geographers.
+Annals of the American Association of Geographers 106(4): 853-873.

 Winemiller, Kirk, P.B.
 McIntyre, L. Castello, E. Fluet-Chouinard, T. Giarrizzo, S. Nam, I.G.
 Baird, W. Darwall, N.K.
 Lujan, I. Harrison, M.L.J.
 Stiassny, R.A.M.
 Silvano, D.B.
 Fitzgerald, F.M.
 Pelicice, A.A.
 Agostinho, L.C.
 Gomes, J.S.
 Albert, E. Baran, M. Petrere Jr., C. Zarfl, M. Mulligan, J.P.
 Sullivan, C.C.
 Arantes, L.M.
 Sousa, A.A.
 Koning, D.J.
 Hoeinghaus, M. Sabaj, J.G.
 Lundberg, J. Armbruster, M.L.
 Thieme, P. Petry, J. Zuanon, G. Torrente Vilara, J. Snoeks, C. Ou, W. Rainboth, C.S.
 Pavanelli, A. Akama, A. van Soesbergen, L. Saenz 2016 (Forthcoming).
 Hydropower expansion in the Amazon, Congo and Mekong - a looming threat to global biodiversity.
 Science 351(6269): 128-129.